ang-zeyu/infisearch/docs/src/search_configuration.md

         // ---------------------------------------------------------------
         // Caching Options

         // Whether to cache **all** the texts storage=[{ "type": "text" }] fields on initialisation,
         // to avoid making network requests when generating result previews.
         // See the chapter on Fields for more information.
         cacheAllFieldStores: undefined,

-        // Any index file >= this size requested before will be persistently cached
+        // Any index chunk larger than this number of bytes
-        // This option does not affect field stores.
+        // will be persistently cached once requested.
         plLazyCacheThreshold: 0,

         // ---------------------------------------------------------------
     },
 });